NebulousLabs/Sia/Standard.md

 network to keep storage proofs for each reorg, because each proof will only be valid on one reorg.

+Storage proofs are prioritized by the transaction pool.
+Because of their priority, they are ignored if there is any aribtrary data, or if there is more than one input, one output, one miner fee, and a collection of storage proofs.

 --------------------------
 -- Arbitrary Data Usage --
 --------------------------